LeJawa/AdventOfCodeSolutions/src/2015/calendar.md

 ### Part One

 I solved this challenge by brute force alone.
+Simply increment the number until the md5 hash starts with 5 zeros.
 I currently used the md5 algorithm from the `hashlib` library, but I might try to implement it myself later.

+To speed the computation up, I used the `multiprocessing` library to run the md5 algorithm in parallel.

 ### Part Two

-Part 2 is identical but longer.
+Part 2 uses the exact same code from Part 1, but for 6 zeros, so it takes longer.

 ## [Day 5: Doesn't He Have Intern-Elves For This?](https://adventofcode.com/2015/day/5)